-Switzerland backs US initiative amid ‘global democratic recession’
+Democracy promotion: latest US efforts spark Swiss enthusiasm

 Community-building for democracies

-This all comes as both the US and Switzerland have undergone changes in their approaches to democracy promotion in recent years.
+This all comes as both the US and Switzerland have undergone shifts in their approaches to democracy promotion in recent years.

-Faced with the rise of authoritarianism worldwide, the US has been engaged in efforts to build a community of democracies that can better align among themselves.
-Since President Joe Biden launched this pushExternal link in 2021, such efforts have included annual “summits for democracy”, as well as strategic measures to curb the influence of China and Russia.
+Faced with the rise of authoritarianism worldwide, the US has been trying to build something of a community of democracies that can better align among themselves.
+Since President Biden launched this pushExternal link in 2021, the efforts have included annual “summits for democracy”, as well as strategic measures to curb the influence of China and Russia.

-For Switzerland, promoting democracy has been anchored in the federal constitution since the turn of the century.
-But until recently it has remained a less visible feature of foreign policy, often subsumed under development projects to strengthen governance.
+As for Switzerland, promoting democracy has been anchored in the federal constitution since the turn of the century.
+Yet until recently it has remained a less visible feature of foreign policy, often subsumed under development projects to strengthen governance.

-With the new focus in the 2024-2027 foreign policy strategy, authorities want to “raise [the country’s] profile” when it comes to democracy promotion abroad, they write.
+With the updated focus in the 2024-2027 foreign policy strategy, authorities now however want to “raise [the country’s] profile” when it comes to democracy promotion, they write.
 To do this, the plan is not only to continue concrete development projects, but also to “engage in political dialogue and at the multilateral level” – i.e. in initiatives such as Democracy Delivers.

+Meanwhile, as Cassis also said last week, Switzerland is working on a new set of “democracy guidelines”.
+These will further sharpen the Swiss profile by giving strategic direction to Swiss democracy promotion efforts, the foreign ministry says.
+They will also be used as a framework for cooperation with partners, and will be presented in the coming months.

+For now, the global impact of all this remains unclear.
+The summits for democracy have met with mixed results, as we previously reported.
+Democracy Delivers is meanwhile still too new to judge, the Carnegie EndowmentExternal link wrote earlier this year.
+Success will be based on whether enough funding can be found for target nations, and whether it can become more than just a short-term project, the think-tank said.

 More